Updated January 2020

 So, what is the medical community doing about it?
 Dr. Calum MacRae, the chief of Cardiovascular Medicine at Brigham and Women’s Hospital, is pursuing his “One Brave Idea” to solve this tremendous health crisis.

-It all began when the American Heart Association, Verily, and AstraZeneca launched a crusade against cardiovascular disease.
+It all began when the American Heart Association (AHA), Verily, and AstraZeneca launched a crusade against cardiovascular disease.
 They came together to offer $75 million in funding, along with guidance, mentorship, and resources, to a researcher who could present an innovative, groundbreaking research initiative that would prevent or reverse coronary heart disease.

 They called for research proposals, and Dr. MacRae answered.

 By identifying where heart disease begins, it can be stopped before it starts.
-Dr. MacRae’s “One Brave Idea” is a multi-phased research project that seeks to identify new risk factors for coronary heart disease.
+Dr. MacRae’s “One Brave Idea” is a multiphase research project that seeks to identify new risk factors for coronary heart disease.
 The researchers hope to develop a way for doctors to identify those at risk at a young age.

-He described his One Brave Idea as “looking earlier at different parts of the body in a holistic way to try and understand how cardiac disease evolves.”
+He described his One Brave Idea as, “looking earlier at different parts of the body in a holistic way to try and understand how cardiac disease evolves.”

-Dr. MacRae and his team will begin their research with a study “to collect genomic information, lifestyle data (sleep, activity, stress), key public health data (environmental and economic factors) and responses from people with CHD in their families,” according to the One Brave Idea’s website.
+Dr. MacRae and his team will begin their research with a study “to collect genomic information, lifestyle data (sleep, activity, stress), key public health data (environmental and economic factors), and responses from people with CHD in their families,” according to the One Brave Idea’s website.
 This data will then be compared to data from the Framingham Heart Study and the Million Veterans Program.

 “The first thing we’re trying to do is to pick up earlier signs of risk for coronary artery disease.
 We already have two or three things we know that work,” he said.
-“We can measure things in the skin that actually detect cholesterol in the skin before it is abnormal in the blood.”
+“We can measure things in the skin that actually detect cholesterol in the skin before it’s abnormal in the blood.”

 Dr. MacRae and his team are using the power of big data to pinpoint the exact moment when heart disease begins.

-Looking ahead Dr. MacRae is optimistic about his research but acknowledged that challenges may arise, as they do in all trials.
+Looking ahead, Dr. MacRae is optimistic about his research but acknowledged that challenges may arise, as they do in all trials.

 “I think the biggest challenge is trying to prioritize where to spend the money,” Dr. MacRae said.
-“What we need to do is spend the money wisely to reach the goals that we need to reach. $75 million sounds like a lot of money, but it’s probably not that much in the grand scheme of things.
+“What we need to do is spend the money wisely to reach the goals that we need to reach.
+While $75 million sounds like a lot of money, it’s probably not that much in the grand scheme of things.
 Thinking of how we can use the money to create more money and resources is also an important piece of this.”
 The ultimate goal of the research project is to create preventative and pre-disease therapies to prevent heart disease from beginning.